What kind of stories are you looking for?

 My story was rejected.
 Now what?

 As with many literary publications, we’re overwhelmed with great submissions.
-If your story has been rejected, you can submit another.
+If your story was not selected for a certain word length, you can submit another to a different category.

 There will also be The Binge-Watching Cure II, III, IV, V and likely more, each of which will be anthologies of stories that are just in one genre, including science fiction, crime, romance, LGBT, young adult, urban, literary, thriller and Western.
 Keep your keyboards warm.